quickgrid/ai-resources/papers.md

 **Basics**
 - For `multi-task` Natural Language Understanding (NLU) objectives such as question answering, semantic similarity, document classification etc.
 - Some of these tasks are part of [General Language Understanding Evaluation (GLUE)](https://gluebenchmark.com/) multi-task benchmark.
-- Supervised learning suffer from lack of large data and quality.
+- Supervised learning suffer from lack of large annotated dataset and quality.
 Learning from raw text removes dependence of on supervised only methods.

 **GPT**
 - GPT (Generative Pre-Training) is a `semi-supervised` approach with `unsupervised pre-training` and `supervised fine-tuning`.